-As required in Part F, Condition 5 and Schedule 3 of the MVLWB Type b License, Paramount will review the ESMP annually and modify the plan as necessary, or at the direction of the MVLWB, to reflect changes in operation and technology.
+As required in Part F, Condition 4 and Schedule 3 of the MVLWB Type B Water Licence License, Paramount will review the ESMP annually and modify the plan as necessary, or at the direction of the MVLWB, to reflect changes in operation and technology.
 Any proposed changes shall be submitted to the MVLWB for approval.